FXinnovation/fx-terraform-module-aws-rds/examples/db_instance_with_option_group/README.md

-# RDS cluster with KMS key creation example
+# RDS standard example

-Create a RDS cluster with a KMS key.
+Create a standard RDS instance with an option group.

 ## Usage